Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  <figcaption><center>Figure 2.
 Deep-learning neural network time-series forecasting architecture</center></figcaption>
  </figure>

 Figure 2 illustrates the feature importance corresponding to the RF model.
 There is likely some improvement from feature reduction through a technique such as PCA.
-At this point our goal is to reproduce the results from Fastai and create a model that can reused for other problems so we will forego this step at this time.
-It is also known from experience that RF models tend to perform well despite the presence of a modest amount of multi-colinearity amongst the ML features.
+At this point our goal is to reproduce the results from fastai and create a model that can reused for other problems so we will forego this step at this time.
+It is also known from experience that RF models tend to perform well despite the presence of a modest amount of multi-collinearity amongst the ML features.

 <h1 style="color:	#115BDC;">Deep Learning with Embeddings</h1>